AndreyNautilus/AndreyNautilus.github.io/content/posts/02-git-multiple-users.md

 ---
 title: git with multiple users
 summary: Configure multiple git users on the same workstation  # will be shown on a post card on the main page
-description: "'includeIf' in gitconfig and ssh client configuration"
+description: "'includeIf' in gitconfig; and ssh client configuration"
 date: 2024-05-22T20:24:48+02:00
 tags: [git]
 ---

-## Multiple users for git
+## Multiple users

 Quite often we need to have multiple git users on the same workstation.
 For example: